AARP Eye Center

 That’s a big pool of potential targets for the illicit pharmacies that sprout like weeds online.
-Dominating web searches for brand-name meds and increasingly popping up in social media feeds, they tout fast delivery of antidepressants, cancer drugs, painkillers, sexual aids and supposed COVID-19 cures — at bargain prices with no prescription necessary.
+Dominating web searches for brand-name meds and increasingly popping up in social media feeds, they tout fast delivery of antidepressants, cancer drugs, painkillers, sexual aids, and unproven COVID-19 treatments such as ivermectin — at bargain prices with no prescription necessary.

 Placing an order can be hazardous to your health.
 Of the tens of thousands of internet pharmacies, the National Association of Boards of Pharmacy (NABP) estimates that only 3 percent comply with U.S. pharmacy laws or professional standards.